 Our world fell apart when Cian was diagnosed with hepatosplenic T cell lymphoma in September 2018.
 While in hospital in the early days of diagnosis we asked him if there was anything we could get him to make him feel better.
 We already knew the answer!!….. and a few weeks later Cooper, a gorgeous golden Labrador puppy joined our other dog & cat as part of our animal family.

 Cian was on various treatments over the next 6 months and because he was spending a lot of time at home the bond between him & Cooper strengthened.
 Time spent with Cooper, exercising & training him became the highlight of his days at home in between hospital stays and treatments.

-Cian was about to commence on the road to bone marrow transplant when he became very ill in June 2019 and spent the next 3 months in Our Lady’s Children’s Hospital Crumlin, with the family based at Ronald McDonald House for most of this time.
+Cian was about to commence on the road to bone marrow transplant when he became very ill in June 2019 and spent the next 3 months in Children’s Health Ireland at Crumlin, with the family based at Ronald McDonald House for most of this time.